Submissions

 1. The article is an authentic research result that has NEVER been published in any other publication media or publishing houses, either in printed or electronic form.

-2. The article does not contain any plagiarism elements, including self-plagiarism.
+2. The article does not contain any elements of plagiarism, including self-plagiarism.
 The editorial board will directly reject the article that indicates plagiarism.

-3. The submission and the publication processes are free, without any additional fees.
+3. The submission and publication processes are free, without additional fees.

-4. The article that has been written under the guidelines of JTAKEN (in MS Word format or using an article template) shall be submitted through Online Submission System using Open Journal System (OJS) on the JTAKEN e-journal portal (http://jurnal.bpk.go.id/index.php/TAKEN).
+4. The article that has been written under the guidelines of JTAKEN (in MS Word format or using an article template) shall be submitted through the Online Submission System using the Open Journal System (OJS) on the JTAKEN e-journal portal (https://jurnal.bpk.go.id/index.php/TAKEN).
 Then, register as the author in the Register.

 5. The article template can be downloaded and available in MS Word (.docx).